Why Does My Email Look Different In Outlook?

 - Email service providers such as Outlook interpret HTML code in different ways.

-- Outlook use Microsoft Word to render HTML/CSS.
-Because of this, an email display may look slightly off in Outlook.
+- Outlook uses Microsoft Word to render HTML/CSS.
+This can cause emails to display differently in Outlook.

 - Outlooks support for HTML and CSS in these versions are no different to when Outlook 2007 was first released.

 Why Does My Email Look Different When It Lands In My Inbox?